B3Partners/kodisionmap/README.md

       	};
       */
     ```
-4. An example can be fond
+4. An example can be found in index.html